whitedevil9991/GithubHack/README.md

 # Github-H
-This repository is for educational purposes lol
+This repository is for educational purposes, mostly fun purposes lol